qingshufan/GeneA-SLAM2/README.md

 We have collected the GeneA-SLAM RGB-D dataset compatible with the [TUM](https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download) format using the  [ORBBEC Astra sensor](https://www.orbbec.com/products/structured-light-camera/astra-series/), including registered images, trajectories, and point clouds, which can be downloaded from [GeneA-SLAM](https://github.com/qingshufan/GeneA-SLAM).

 ## Prerequisites
-GeneA-SLAM is developed based on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) and [NGD-SLAM](https://github.com/yuhaozhang7/NGD-SLAM).
+GeneA-SLAM2 is developed based on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) and [NGD-SLAM](https://github.com/yuhaozhang7/NGD-SLAM).
 Tested on Ubuntu 18.04; compatible with other platforms.
 High-performance hardware is recommended for real-time stability.
 Below are the core dependencies (largely inherited from [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) and [NGD-SLAM](https://github.com/yuhaozhang7/NGD-SLAM) with minor optimizations):

 ### PCL (Point Cloud Library)
 For 3D point cloud processing, Install via package manager: